NEW: Two deputies will remain on leave with pay until an investigation into a jail death is done

 Cpl.
 Maxine Evans and Cpl.
 Jason Kenny will remain on administrative leave until the conclusion of an investigation into the death of Matthew Ajibade, a 21-year-old student from Nigeria who died last week in an isolation cell of the Savannah jail, said Gena Bilbo, the sheriff’s spokeswoman.

-Authorities provided no further details into the deputies’ conduct at the time.
+Authorities provided no further details into the deputies’ conduct.

 The two deputies couldn’t be immediately reached for comment Thursday.

-Ajibade died in custody after he “became combative during the booking process,” the sheriff’s office said in an incident report.
+Ajibade, who had bipolar disorder, died in custody after he “became combative during the booking process,” the Sheriff’s Office alleged.

 His family is demanding to know why Ajibade died.